-Completed a minimum of nine semester hours in special education
+Completed a minimum of nine semester hours in special education; and

+In the first year of employment, be enrolled in a Maine approved program for mentoring teachers under a Conditional Certificate for a special education endorsement.

+4. Conditional Certificate for Endorsement: Educational Technician III to Teacher of Children with Disabilities (282)

+Earned at least a bachelor’s degree from an accredited college or university, in accordance with Part I Section 6.1 of this rule;

+Completed a minimum of three years of experience as an Educational Technician III with positive evaluations from administrator(s);

+Employed as a special education classroom teacher and received positive evaluations annually from a school administrator;

+Accepted into a post-baccalaureate or graduate program in special education at an accredited university program;

+Maintained good standing in the program (e.g., grades, cumulative GPA, successful academic progress); and

+In the first year of employment, be enrolled in a Maine approved program for mentoring teachers under a Conditional Certificate for a special education endorsement.

-2.2 Endorsement: Kindergarten through Grade 12 Teacher
+2.2 Endorsement: Pre-Kindergarten through Grade 12 Teacher

-Function: This endorsement on a teacher certificate allows the holder to teach students kindergarten through grade 12 in one of the following endorsement areas: 291 teacher of blind or visually impaired students, 292 teacher of deaf or hearing impaired students, or 286 teacher of severely impaired students.
+Function: This endorsement on a teacher certificate allows the holder to teach students pre-kindergarten through grade 12 in one of the following endorsement areas: 286 teacher of students with severe disabilities, 291 teacher of students with visual impairments, or 292 teacher of students who are deaf or hearing impaired..

 Eligibility: Applicants shall meet eligibility requirements specified in Part I. In addition, eligibility for this endorsement shall be established by one of two pathways.
-Individuals who are not eligible through either pathway may be eligible for a conditional certificate, in accordance with Section 2.2.B.3, below, and Part I Section 5.4 of this rule.
+Individuals who are not eligible through either pathway may be eligible for a conditional certificate, in accordance with Section 2.2.B.3, below, and Part I Section 6.6 of this rule.